C

 Common Health Issues

-Cataracts are another common health condition of these dogs.
+Cataracts are another common health condition in these dogs.
 Cloudiness in one or both eyes is a sign of cataracts.
 They affect this dog’s vision but don’t cause pain.
 Cataracts are more common in older dogs.
-Ear infections are another common health issue of these dogs.
+Ear infections are another common health issue in these dogs.
 A cockapoo’s ears hang down.
 As a result, water can become trapped in the ear and lead to an infection.
 A dog with an ear infection may shake its head or scratch its ears.

 The most common health issues of cockapoos include: